-Figure 207 Maintenance > Remote Management > MGMT Services for IP Passthrough
+Figure 189 Maintenance > Remote Management > MGMT Services for IP Passthrough (NR5111)

-Table 133 Maintenance > Remote Management
+Table 115 Maintenance > Remote Management > MGMT Services for IP Passthrough

-LABEL DESCRIPTION Service This is the service you may use to access the Zyxel Device.
+LABEL DESCRIPTION Service Control Service Control WAN Interface used for services Select one or more WAN connections to have the Zyxel Device activate the remote management service when the selected WAN connections are up.
+Service This is the service you may use to access the Zyxel Device.
 WAN Select the Enable checkbox for the corresponding services that you want to allow access to the Zyxel Device from all WAN connections.
 Trust Domain Select the Enable checkbox for the corresponding services that you want to allow access to the Zyxel Device from the trusted host IP address.
 Port You may change the server port number for a service if needed, however you must use the same port number in order to use that service for remote management.
 Apply Click Apply to save your changes back to the Zyxel Device.
 Cancel Click Cancel to restore your previously saved settings.

-29.5 Trust Domain for IP Passthrough
+27.5 Trust Domain for IP Passthrough